layer5io/getnighthawk/docs/collections/_docs/performance-benchmarking.md

 <pre>mesheryctl</pre> is the command line interface of Meshery. <pre>mesheryctl</pre> along with other load generators,  <pre>mesheryctl</pre> can use Nighthawk to run performance benchmarks.

-mesheryctl can use Nighthawk underneath the hood to run performance benchmarks.

 ## Install mesheryctl